What is a Pick in Hockey?

 Understanding the ‘Pick’ Term in Ice Hockey

-This entitlement forms the foundation of understanding legal and illegal picks.
+This “right” forms the foundation of understanding legal and illegal picks.

-Let’s break this down…imagine a winger skating hard toward the blue line during a breakout play
+Imagine a winger skating hard toward the blue line during a breakout play.

 The winger decides to slow down and hold their position near the boards, essentially blocking the path of the pursuing defender.

-Now, let’s contrast this with an illegal example.
-Suppose the winger deliberately skates into the defender’s path instead of holding their position, forcing them to slow down or collide.
+Let’s contrast this with an illegal example.
+If the winger deliberately skates into the defender’s path instead of holding their position, forcing them to slow down or collide.
 In this case, the action would be penalized as interference because the winger is intentionally impeding a player who does not have the puck.

-The right to ice emphasizes that players can assert their presence strategically without overstepping into interference territory.
+The right to ice emphasizes that players can assert their presence strategically without overstepping into interference and penalty territory.

-Legal picks capitalize on spatial awareness, teaching players to anticipate movement and think two steps ahead without crossing the line into a penalty.
+Keeping it legal, requires spatial awareness, and players to anticipate the opponent’s movement.
+Think two steps ahead without crossing the line into a penalty.

 By understanding the nuances of picks and the right to ice, players can incorporate this strategy into their play while adhering to the rules.

-The distinction between a legal and illegal pick hinges on timing and positioning:
+The difference between a legal and illegal pick hinges on timing and positioning:

-• Legal Pick: If a player establishes their position without moving into the path of an oncoming opponent and doesn’t initiate contact, it’s typically considered legal.
+- Legal Pick: As we reviewed above, If a player establishes their position without moving into the path of an oncoming opponent and doesn’t initiate contact, it’s typically considered legal.
 Essentially, they’re holding their ground, and any collision is incidental.

-• Illegal Pick: When a player actively moves into the path of an opponent, especially without the puck, and impedes their progress, it’s deemed illegal.
-This action falls under the “interference” penalty in hockey.
-According to the NHL Rulebook, interference is defined as “impeding the progress of an opponent who is not in possession of the puck.”
+- Illegal Pick: When a player actively moves into the path of an opponent, especially without the puck, and impedes their progress to skate, it’s deemed illegal.
+This action falls under an “Interference” Penalty in Hockey.
+According to the NHL Rulebook, Interference is defined as “impeding the progress of an opponent who does not have the puck.”

 What’s the Penalty for a Pick Inference